Frequently Asked Questions About the

 Q. Who is eligible to apply?

-A. Scholarships are available to students who will be in kindergarten through eighth grade for the 2018-2019 school year.
+A. Scholarships will be available to students who will be in kindergarten through eighth grade for the 2019-2020 school year.
 These recipients must reside in Allen, Crawford, Defiance, Erie, Fulton, Hancock, Henry, Huron, Lucas, Ottawa, Paulding, Putnam, Richland, Sandusky, Seneca, Van Wert, Williams, Wyandot or Wood counties.
 The guidelines for eligibility generally follow the federal free or reduced school lunch program.

 Q. How much money can the recipients expect to receive?

 A. Each scholarship is based on individual family size and income, with a maximum scholarship of $1,500 per child for elementary students.
 Income information is re-evaluated each year with the scholarship amount adjusted accordingly.
-The average scholarship for the 2016-2017 school year was $1,116.
+The average scholarship for the 2018-2019 school year is $1,088.

 Q. What is expected of each family?